KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 until the final coherence is reached.

 There is no judgment at this stratum,
-only the echo of veritable pattern
+only the living resonance of veritable pattern
 resonating inward
 toward the unconditioned.